youweichen0208/YC-Tech-Blog/src/backend/dotnetcore.md

 Kestrel is a cross-platform, lightweight, and open-source web server developed by Microsoft.
 It is the default web server used by ASP.NET Core applications.
 Kestrel is designed to be fast, efficient, and scalable, making it suitable for hosting modern web applications.

+## Explain the difference between .NET framework and .NET (Core).

+- Platform Support:
+  - **.NET Framework** is designed to run only on Windows platforms.
+  - .NET Core is a cross-platform framework that can run on Windows, macOS, and Linux.
+- Modularity and Performance:
+  - **.NET Framework** provides a comprehensive API set in a single package, which can be more than what is needed for many applications.
+  - **.NET Core** is designed to be modular, allowing developers to include the neccessary packages for their application.
+- Open Source:
+  - **.NET Core** is open source, with its runtime, libraries, compiler, and other components available on Github.
+  - **.NET Framework** is primarily developed by Microsoft.

 ## Entry Point of .NET Core Application

 By default, Program.cs file in ASP.NET Core MVC application is an entry point of an application.
 It contains logic to start the server and listen for the requests and also configure the application.